LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 # Sprint 1 Requirements

-These are the expectations for Milestone 1.
+These are the expectations for Sprint 1.

-You will individually submit the following into Canvas as a text entry:
+You will each individually submit the following into Canvas as a text entry:

 1. A deployed link to your azure website
 2. Collaborate with each other and come up with